Looking for a more powerful alternative to the .223 Remington for use in your AR-15? Here’s what you need to know about the 6.8 SPC vs 6.5 Grendel.

 Are you sensitive to recoil and in need of a serious low recoil cartridge?
 Both have very light recoil, but the 6.8 SPC has noticeably less than the 6.5 Grendel.

 Do you want the round that is best suited for target shooting out past 400 yards or so in a precision rifle?
-Again, go with the 6.5 Grendel, which has a longer practical effective range and really stands head and shoulders above the 6.8 SPC for precision long range shooting.
+Again, go with the 6.5 Grendel and use a longer 20″ or 24″ barrel.
+Especially with longer barrel lengths, the cartridge has a longer practical effective range and really stands head and shoulders above the 6.8 SPC for precision long range shooting.

 The 6.5 Grendel and the 6.8 SPC are both solid rifle cartridges.
 However, the differences between them (6.8 SPC vs 6.5 Grendel) are pretty big in many respects.
 Carefully evaluate your needs as a hunter based upon the circumstances you foresee using the cartridge in, get a good hunting rifle chambered in the cartridge you select, learn to shoot it well, use quality bullets, and it should serve you well afield.